onrelay/sipxecs/README.md

 sipXcom is now being further developed and maintained by [OnRelay](https://www.onrelay.com), who is using sipXcom as an integral part of its cloud based mobile business phone service.
 This repository is a fork from the latest stable release 21.04 at https://github.com/sipXcom/sipxecs.

-Please note, whereas the 24.01 release for CentOS7 issued from this repository is stable, the 25.01 release for Rocky Linux is still <strong>work in progress</strong>.

 sipXcom documentation can be found <a target="_blank" href="https://onrelay.github.io/sipxecs">here</a>.
 Here are documentation shortcuts for installing and building the source: